mr-nart/Kingmaker/Quests/Meetings Galore.md

 - One of the Magister, Treasurer, or Viceroy Leadership Roles must be filled by a High Priest of Abadar in good standing with the Church. (non-negotiable)

 ## Group of Interested Businessmen
+--- Only Garrett knows of this offer ---

 **Offer**:
 - Each party member receives one permanent magic item of 8th level or lower or their choice.
 - The Thieves Guild will build a free Thieves Guild in the Capital within the first year after growing into a town, on a turn of the GM's choosing.